jakubd255/teacher-groups-spring-boot/README.md

-# Spring Boot REST API
+# Teacher Groups REST API
 Spring Boot application that provides REST API for managing groups, teachers and ratings.
 This is my first Spring Boot project, written for Programming Window and Mobile Application classes.

 ## Endpoints